MedAI-Clemson/dicom-media-exporter/Readme.md

 ```

 > **Note**: The actual version information displayed here may vary from one system to another; but if a message such as `ffmpeg: command not found` appears instead of the version information, FFmpeg is not properly installed.

+## High priority TODO items
+* Support use of Python API to export files
+* Support the export of 3d data formats
+* Support the export of video/3d as folders with image/slice frames
+* Test on Windows machine
+* Use proper logger
+* Support audio export
+* Support conversion of database from Orthanc server